Kasowitz Scores Major Victory for Woodstock 50; Festival to Proceed

 “Today’s order is an important victory that means the show will go on for the fans, the talent, and the world, which was and remains Woodstock 50’s mission,” said Marc E. Kasowitz, founding partner of Kasowitz Benson Torres.

-The Kasowitz team representing Woodstock 50 is led by founding partner Marc E. Kasowitz and includes partners Albert Shemmy Mishaan and David E. Ross and associates Nefertiti J. Alexander, and Carolina Diaz-Martinez.
+The Kasowitz team representing Woodstock 50 is led by founding partner Marc E. Kasowitz and includes partners Albert Shemmy Mishaan and David E. Ross and associate Nefertiti J. Alexander.

 The case has received extensive media coverage, including